verath/archipelago/README.md

 ### Backend

-The backend (aka the server), is written in go, using [Godep](https://github.com/tools/godep) for managing vendor dependencies.
-The server is written primarily with the standard library, but uses [Gorilla WebSocket](https://github.com/gorilla/websocket) for WebSocket handling and [Logrus](https://github.com/Sirupsen/logrus) for logging.
+The backend is written in go and uses [Godep](https://github.com/tools/godep) for managing vendor dependencies.
+The backend relies primarily on the go standard library, but uses [Gorilla/WebSocket](https://github.com/gorilla/websocket) for WebSocket handling, [Logrus](https://github.com/Sirupsen/logrus) for logging, and [pkg/errors](https://github.com/pkg/errors) for better error handling.

 The backend code is found in the `lib` directory.

 ## Running the Project